Senior Resident Assistant

 - Remain on campus after students have checked out to inventory and close building.

-- Hold weekly staff meetings with resident assistant team and hold monthly individual meetings.
+- Hold weekly staff meetings with RA team and hold monthly individual meetings with each RA in coordination with AC.

-- Expect to have one duty night during the week and at least one duty weekend per month as a member of senior staff.
+- Expect to have one duty night per week and one duty weekend per month as a member of senior staff.

-- Oversee the creation of the resident assistant duty schedule and provide the area coordinator with the duty schedule for his or her building.
+- Oversee the creation of the RA duty schedule, and provide the area coordinator with the duty schedule for his or her building.

-- Respond to emergency calls on campus and refer the problem to the area coordinator, administrator on call, Campus Safety or 911.
+- Respond to emergency calls on campus and refer the problem to the area coordinator, administrator on call, Campus Security or 911.

-- Evaluate and track the quality of hall staff and assure that rounds are being completed satisfactorily.
+- Evaluate and track the quality of hall staff, assuring that rounds are being done satisfactorily.

-- Plan and oversee the programming of a minimum of eight (halls) or four (apartments) activities or events a year for the living area to assure that a living and learning environment is being maintained.
+- Plan and oversee the programming of a minimum of nine (Gessner, NLC, Irwin) or four (apartments) activities or events for the living area

-- Senior resident assistants residing in halls will be supplied with a room when space permits and when the hall is officially open.
-Senior resident assistants residing in the apartments will be supplied with one of the rooms in a four-bedroom apartment.
-The SRAs can choose their own suitemates.
-If they do not, they will be assigned.
+- The senior resident assistant residing in halls will be supplied with a room when space permits and when the hall is officially open.

-- Proposed compensation is divided into nine equal installments.
-Purchase of a meal plan is required for senior resident assistants in the halls.
+- Proposed remuneration ($2,100) is divided into nine equal installments.
+Purchase of a meal plan is required for SRAs in the halls.